bitnami/charts/bitnami/janusgraph/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 1.0.0

+This major updates the Cassandra version from 4.1.x to 5.0.x.
+Instead of overwritting it in this chart values, it will automatically use the version defined in the cassandra subchart.

 ## License

 Copyright &copy; 2024 Broadcom.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.